Aldi Came Out As The UK’s Cheapest Supermarket In August – But Is That The Full Story?

 On paper, yes.
 On your receipt, not always!

-Aldi and Lidl are great for quick top-ups and core groceries.
-But if you play the game, bigger supermarkets can be just as cheap, or you'll find little difference in price between the discounter and a more traditional supermarket>
+Lidl and Aldi are great for quick top-ups and core groceries.
+But if you play the game, bigger supermarkets can be just as cheap, or you'll find little difference in price between the discounter and a more traditional supermarket.

 If you’re someone who uses every trick going, you might find the other major supermarkets offer you better value week-to-week, even the most expensive supermarket that's way down the cheapest supermarket list, as you never can tell unless you compare the food prices and offers available before shopping.